mrbusche/backseatfan.com/_posts/2010-07-28-texans-w-david-anderson-does-stand-up.md

 <div class="entry">
   <p>
     Houston Texans WR  David Anderson does stand up at Houston Dynamo's Bobby Boswell's Party.
-He has a lot of time to spend on stand up since he never plays&#8230;  But he actually pretty good.
+He has a lot of time to spend on stand up since he never plays?
+But he actually pretty good.
   </p>

   <p>